-The objective of 1 arcmin resolution could be achieved for the entire field of view with the spherical design, for a wide center FOV with the flat transparent display, and in addition to this for the full horizontal range with the cylindrical transparent display.
+The objective of 1 arcmin resolution could be achieved for the entire field of view with the spherical design, for an ample center range with the flat transparent display, and in addition to this for the full horizontal range with the cylindrical transparent display.
 Such high resolution together with light and wearable design, would enable advanced applications, such as the replacement of classical high resolution screens by virtual ones provided in the near-eye display.

-The shape synthesis algorithm presented, also promises to be useful in the further adaptation and refinement of display and mirror shapes in terms of technical feasibility, usability and aesthetic appeal.
+The shape synthesis algorithm presented promises to be useful in the further adaptation and refinement of display and mirror shapes in terms of technical feasibility, usability and aesthetic appeal.

-Rolf R. Hainich
+Rolf R. Hainich, Jan 15, 2015